Sounding Thunderbird Woman

 Zongwe Binesikwe is a 2-Spirit Anishinaabe storyteller and spiritual artist (they/she) from Thunder Bay, Ontario.
 They are from the Bear Clan and their home community is Binnjitiwaabik Zaaging Anishinaabek Rocky Bay First Nation.

 Their stories are guided by Spirit and include personal experiences healing through intergenerational trauma, childhood abuse and complex PTSD.
 Their mother is one of the missing Indigenous women in Canada and their brother was murdered in 2017.
 They use storytelling as medicine through podcasting, writing and art as ceremony.

-They create social change through storytelling by producing and hosting two healing podcasts: Under the Same Stars Podcast, and the upcoming podcast, Nokomis Speaks: Teachings from Grandmother Moon.
-Find their creative non-fiction published in GBR Publishing’s “Lighting the North”and “She’s No Longer Silent” and in the upcoming release of GCW Publishing’s “She Moves Mountains".
+They create social change through storytelling by producing and hosting two healing podcasts: Under the Same Stars and Nokomis Speaks (currently being re-developed).
+Their creative writing, including poetry can be found in GBR Publishing’s “Lighting the North”and “She’s No Longer Silent” and the upcoming release of GCW Publishing’s “She Moves Mountains".